tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 To remove a recorded ellipse, click the ellipse of interest, and then press "C" or click "Clear" button.
 The ellipse will not be highlighted, and Cell ID will disappear.
 The number of instances will decrease by one.

-To remove all recorded ellipse for a cell, type Cell ID in the "Clear Cell" textbox and click ">".
+To remove all recorded ellipse for a cell, type Cell ID in the "Clear Cell" text box and click ">".

 Suggested Strategy
 ******************